Past Resident2021: Pollock-Krasner Foundation

 Daniel Ramos creates 3-dimensional sculptures, large-scale collages, and mixed media installations.
 Early on in his career, Ramos decided that the people in his life–family, friends, co-workers–would be the subjects of his work.
 He uses photography as a vehicle to amplify their presence in the world, and has recently began moving beyond the single image convention of picture making.

 Daniel Ramos has exhibited work at Artpace San Antonio and Center for Photography at Woodstock, among others.

-Residents from Ukraine
+Residents from United States

 Duy Hoàng’s practice focuses on the links between the connections/disconnections one experiences with their surrounding environment, between the mundanes to the phenomena, and from the potential of growth to the inevitability of decay.
 His work focuses on our relationship to the minute details around us in conjunction with the vast environment we are in.
 Hoàng entered the United States as a Vietnamese immigrant during his adolescent years and the transitional moment triggered his necessity for intensive observation and awareness.

 Duy Hoàng has exhibited work at Festival Images Vevey, Switzerland; Wave Hill, New York; and Kleine Humboldt Galerie, Berlin, among others.

 Past Resident2021: Uniarts Helsinki Academy of Fine Arts in partnership with Saastamoinen Foundation2020: Uniarts Helsinki Academy of Fine Arts in partnership with Saastamoinen Foundation